spacefill/integration-framework/docs/UserGuide.md

 ## Transfer utils

-All classes inheriting from `AbstractTask` will benefit from an `transfer` attribute, enabling them to manage files download/uploading from local/sftp/ftp.
+All flat file exchange classes inheriting from `AbstractTask` will benefit from an `transfer` attribute, enabling them to manage files download/uploading from local/sftp/ftp.

 It includes a retry system in the event of an error.
 By default, there are 3 attempts, with a 5-second pause between each attempt.